GUSEUL/PhyCRNet_1/README.md

 # PhyCRNet: Physics-Constrained Recurrent Neural Network

-PhyCRNet is a deep learning model that incorporates physical laws to simulate and predict natural convection phenomena.
-Based on Convolutional LSTM architecture, it integrates physical laws into the loss function to achieve more accurate and physically consistent predictions.

 ## Key Features

 - **Physics-Informed Learning**: Integration of physical laws (continuity, momentum, and energy equations) into the loss function